lino-framework/book/docs/admin/root.rst

 Setting up a Lino production server
 ===================================

-A :term:`production server` is  a *Linux machine*, i.e. a virtual or physical machine with a Linux operating system running in a network.
+A :term:`production server` is a virtual or physical machine running a Linux operating system and connected to a network.

-The :term:`server provider` is responsible for keeping root access to the server and creating user accounts for each :term:`site maintainer`.
+The :term:`server provider` is responsible for installing and maintaining that machine.
+He holds root access to the server and creates user accounts with sudo rights for each :term:`site maintainer`.
+He configures secure remote shell access (SSH) to that machine for each site maintainer.

-The :term:`site maintainer` needs shell access to that machine in order to install Lino-specific system packages.
+The :term:`site maintainer` is responsible for installing and maintaining any specific system packages required by Lino as well as the Lino source code and configuration.

 System requirements